 The Partnership will host a Webcast & Earnings Call for Unitholders on

-- Participants wanting to ask questions may dial toll free (855) 854-0934, (International Participants may dial (720) 634-2907), using Conference ID# 2091395.
-To ensure a timely connection, calls should be placed at least 15 minutes prior to the start of the earnings call.
-At the conclusion of management’s presentation, the operator will open the lines for questions.
+- Participants wanting to ask questions may dial toll free (855) 854-0934 (International Participants may dial (720) 634-2907) using Conference ID# 7691848.
+Please place your call at least 15 minutes prior to the start of the earnings call to ensure a timely connection.
+The operator will open the lines for questions at the conclusion of management’s presentation.